PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets}.
-We conduct experiments on four evaluation datasets from two public table reasoning benchmarks: \textbf{WikiTQ}\footnote{https://github.com/ppasupat/WikiTableQuestions} \cite{WikiTQ} and \textbf{TabFact}\footnote{https://github.com/wenhuchen/Table-Fact-Checking} \cite{TabFact}.
-WikiTQ is a table QA benchmark that requires answering the question with a short text corpus based on the given Wikipedia table.
-We evaluate all approaches on the official development (dev) set under split-1 (including 2,831 samples) and the unseen test set (including 4,344 samples).
-These two evaluation sets are disjoint according to the dataset description, augmenting the evaluation in table QA over compared approaches.
-TabFact is a table fact verification benchmark that requires judging whether the given statement is entailed in the given Wikipedia table.
-We use the small test set (including 2,024 samples) as most studies conduct, and also the complex test set (including 8,608 samples) involving a more difficult verification process, strengthening the evaluation of the reasoning ability of all comparative approaches.
-As for evaluation metrics, we use the official denotation accuracy for WikiTQ and the binary classification accuracy for TabFact.
+We conduct experiments on datasets from two public table reasoning benchmarks: \textbf{WikiTQ} \cite{WikiTQ} and \textbf{TabFact} \cite{TabFact}.
+WikiTQ is a table QA benchmark that requires answering the question using short text spans derived from a given Wikipedia table.
+We evaluate all approaches on the official development (dev) set under split-1 and the unseen test set.
+These two evaluation sets are completely disjoint, ensuring a rigorous evaluation of the compared approaches on table QA.
+TabFact is a table fact verification benchmark that requires judging whether a given statement is entailed by a provided Wikipedia table.
+We use the small test set following most prior studies, and include the complex test set that involves a more challenging verification process, to thoroughly assess the reasoning capabilities of all compared approaches.
+Additionally, we categorize the difficulty of the evaluated questions or statements as either \textit{simple} or \textit{complex}.
+For WikiTQ, a question with a length less than 50 is labeled as \textit{simple}, while longer ones are considered \textit{complex}.
+For TabFact, we adopt the official difficulty labels for all statements.
+We also classify tables by size into \textit{small} (1–49 content cells), \textit{medium} (50–99 content cells), and \textit{large} (100 or more content cells).
+Detailed statistics of the evaluation datasets are summarized in Table~\ref{statistics}.
+Regarding evaluation metrics, we report the official denotation accuracy for WikiTQ and binary classification accuracy for TabFact.

 \textbf{Backbones}.
 We choose two representative LLMs as the backbones of \textsc{PoTable} and other baseline approaches in our experiments.
 Specifically, we choose GPT-4o-mini (2024-07-18)\footnote{https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/} (\textbf{GPT}) as the closed-source LLM, which is competent and cost-efficient to cover a wide range of downstream tasks.
 In addition, we choose Llama-3.1-70B-Instruct\footnote{https://ai.meta.com/blog/meta-llama-3-1/} (\textbf{LLAMA}) as the open-source LLM, which presents strong reasoning abilities among released LLMs.